richardvan/richardvan.github.io/pages/tech.md

 ---
 layout: page
-title: software
+title: tech
 description: Richard Van's software
 ---

+This is a list of technology I commonly find myself using along with a history of old technology I was exposed to.
+Technological shifts come into when I thought of maintaining this list.
+I constantly interacted with technology growing up and even today.
+I wanted to see how things have changed over the years.
+The key difference between my adolescence and adulthood is the speed at which information is shared (i.e. the speed and availability of the internet).

-This is a list of software I commonly find myself using.
-Hopefully you'll find a useful tool here.
+Hopefully you'll find a useful tool here or something new to try out.

 ---

 #### <a name="current"></a>[Google Drive](https://www.google.com/drive/) [100GB/mo for $2]

 There are many cloud storage solutions out there but I like Google Drive because of it's pricing coupled with its external developer APIs.
-It's $2/month to store 100GB of data in the cloud.
+It's $2/month to store 100GB of data in the cloud; or free for an account up to 15GB.
 I remember when I was once conned into buying a 32MB Compact Flash card for $100 at one of those privately owned camera stores a block away from Wall St. back in 2001.
+100GB is plenty of data and sticking to a hard limit forces me to organize and distill what new files are saved.

 #### <a name="current"></a>[Dropbox](https://dropbox.com)